A note on domain monotonicity for the Neumann eigenvalues of the Laplacian: An upper bound for Neumann eigenvalues

 The same proof applies for an upper bound for eigenvalues of the Laplacian on closed Riemannian manifolds of nonnegative Ricci curvature.
 Since there is no boundary one can give a simpler proof of the corresponding statement of Lemma \ref{keylemma} as follows.

 \begin{lem}Let $M$ be an $n$-dimensional closed Riemannian manifold of nonnegative Ricci curvature.
-Given $r>0$ suppose that $\{ x_i\}_{i=0}^{l}$ is a maximal $r$-separated net in $M$.
-Then where $\lambda_l(M)$ is the $l$th nontrivial eigenvalue of the Laplacian on $M$, counted with mltiplicities. \begin{proof} Let $B_i:=B(x_i,r/4)$.
+Given $r>0$ suppose that $\{ x_i\}_{i=0}^{l}$ is an $r$-separated set in $M$.
+Then where $\lambda_l(M)$ is the $l$th nontrivial eigenvalue of the Laplacian on $M$, counted with mltiplicities. \begin{proof} Let $B_i:=B(x_i,r/2)$.
 Since $B_i\cap B_j=\emptyset$ for distinct $i,j$ the (usual) domain monotonicity yields By virtue of Cheng's eigenvalue comparison theorem (\cite[Theorem 1.1]{Ch}) we have where $j_{\frac{n}{2}-1,1}$ denotes the first positive zero of the Bessel function $J_{\frac{n}{2}-1}$ (\cite[Theorem 4 of Chapter II]{C}).
-Since $j_{\frac{n}{2}-1,1} \sim n$ (\cite[P 486 (5)]{watson}) we thereby get This completes the proof. \end{proof} \end{lem} The same proof of Theorem \ref{UPP} thus implies the following. \begin{thm} Let $M$ be an $n$-dimensional closed Riemnnian manifold of nonnegative Ricci curvature.
+Since $j_{\frac{n}{2}-1,1} \leq 2n$ (\cite[P 486 (5)]{watson}) we thereby get This completes the proof. \end{proof} \end{lem} The same proof of Theorem \ref{UPP} thus implies the following. \begin{thm} There is a universal constant $C>0$ satisfying the following.
+Let $M$ be an $n$-dimensional closed Riemnnian manifold of nonnegative Ricci curvature.
 Then we have